TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

     * Mechanical switch may wear over long-term repeated cycles.

     * More expensive per-unit compared to similarly sized permanent or electromagnets.

+**EM100-12-122 Round Electromagnet** [7]

+  _Price:_ ~$28

+  * _Pros:_

+    * 1 inch diameter and compact design.

+    * Holding force: 19 lbs when in direct contact with steel.

+    * Operates at 4W.

+    * Includes through-hole mounting (with shoulder bolt) for mechanical attachment.

+    * Quick-release design ensures the magnet disengages rapidly when power is cut.

+  * _Cons:_

+    * Power required is continuous while holding.

+    * Height (~0.78") is relatively thick; may require substantial vertical clearance in carriage design.

+    * Weight not specified by the vendor, so will need to be estimated or requested (will add carriage inertia).

+    * Holding force is ideal under perfect steel contact, but any air gap (wood board + shim) will reduce effective pull.

+    * Thermal considerations: prolonged current may lead to heating, so cooling or duty cycling may be required.

 ## High-Level Solution